 Hypofractionated RT schedules aim to optimize symptom control while reducing treatment burden.
-Weekly regimens allow patients to receive RT in a day-care setting, minimizing hospital stays and offering a costeffective solution for both patients and healthcare facilities.
+Weekly regimens allow patients to receive RT in a day-care setting, minimizing hospital stays and offering a cost-

 Given the potential benefits of weekly hypofractionated RT, this study compares the conventional palliative regimen (30 Gy in 10 fractions over two weeks) with a weekly hypofractionated regimen (21 Gy in 3 fractions, one fraction per week).